Tiger reserves about to open again – but with strict new norms.

 Express News Service

-They include thermal screening of tourists, drivers and guides at entry points.
+They include a thermal screening of tourists, drivers, and guides at entry points.
 Every one shall use face masks/ shields while every vehicle should carry sanitiser.
-Hailing the initiative, Society of Wildlife Veterinarians (south chapter) Secretary Dr H S Prayag said, “All tiger reserves should follow SOP strictly.
-However, problem arises with asymptomatic carriers and if they throw soiled tissue/napkins within the reserves, there are possibilities of viral transmission from humans to tigers.
+Hailing the initiative, Society of Wildlife Veterinarians (south chapter) Secretary Dr. H S Prayag said, “All tiger reserves should follow SOP strictly.
+However, the problem arises with asymptomatic carriers and if they throw soiled tissue/napkins within the reserves, there are possibilities of viral transmission from humans to tigers.

-So littering of any tissue paper, napkins, tetra packs etc should not be allowed.”
-Another important measure that should be included is the introduction of pulse oxymeters as they have done at airports, he stressed.
-Also safari vehicles have to be sanitized after every tour.
-No eatables should be allowed inside the reserves as they can be potential source of infection.
+So littering of any tissue paper, napkins, tetra packs, etc should not be allowed.”
+Another important measure that should be included in the introduction of pulse oxymeters as they have done at airports, he stressed.
+Also, safari vehicles have to be sanitized after every tour.
+No eatables should be allowed inside the reserves as they can be a potential source of infection.

 Covid-19 SOPs at tiger reserves